-Returns A list of transactions containing that metadata.
+Returns A list of valid or undecided transactions containing that metadata.
 If no transaction exists with that metadata it returns an empty list []

-get_txs_by_asset_id(asset_id)
+get_transactions_by_asset_id(asset_id)

-Retrieves transactions related to a particular asset.
+Retrieves valid or undecided transactions related to a particular asset.

 A digital asset in bigchaindb is identified by an uuid.
 This allows us to query all the transactions related to a particular digital asset, knowing the id.